Pirussa/lei-22-s2-1da-g02/docs/SprintA/DM.md

 **Documents mentioned/used to perform some work/**

-* Reports, Vaccination History, Vaccination Certificate
+* Reports, Vaccination History, Vaccination Certificate, Dosage Scheme

 ---